chesapeaketechnology/jira-excel-analysis/README.md

 -----------------------------------
 Headless

-1. Define a configuration file specifying characteristics of your JIRA projects and any filters that you would like applied to the project.
+1. Define a config file specifying characteristics of your JIRA projects and any filters that you would like applied to the project.

 2. Build the jar using `gradlew build`